bandirevanth/FollowSync/README.md

 ---

 ## 🔥 Conclusion
 This tool automates the tedious task of checking who hasn’t followed you back.
-It's a great example of using GitHub API, JavaScript together.
+It's a great example of using the GitHub API and JavaScript together.

 ---